ui5-community/ui5-ecosystem-showcase/packages/dev-approuter/README.md

 Behind the scenes, the `dev-approuter` will resolve these "dependency routes" by adding the `source`, `target`, and `destination` properties to them.
 Be aware that exactly these properties might get overwritten by the `dev-approuter` in case you use them together with `dependency`.

-## Using the `dev-approuter` and SAP Approuter simultaneously
+## Using the `dev-approuter` and SAP Application Router simultaneously

-If you choose to place your `dev-approuter` in the same directory as an SAP Approuter, which you will eventually deploy, you will have to remove the `devDependencies` section of the `package.json` before deployment.
-This is required because the SAP Approuter will not be able to install local dev dependencies (your UI5 and SAP CAP apps) in the cloud.
+If you choose to place your `dev-approuter` in the same directory as an SAP Application Router, which you will eventually deploy, you will have to remove the `devDependencies` section of the `package.json` before deployment.
+This is required because the SAP Application Router will not be able to install local dev dependencies (your UI5 and SAP CAP apps) in the cloud.
 To achieve this, you could introduce a build step for the approuter, moving required files to a `dist/` folder and removing dev dependencies:

 ```json
 "build": "mkdir -p dist && jq 'del(.devDependencies)' package.json > dist/package.json && cp xs-app.json dist/xs-app.json"